 8-10 years old.
 Braves are our youngest campers.
 This specially designed unit features exclusive programs like tea parties and nature center sleepouts perfect for campers experiencing their first overnight adventure.

 13 years old.
-Warrior campers coming to Lake Village for the first time can take advantage of all Lake Village has to offer including clinics like Skywalkers and guitar.
+Warrior campers coming to Lake Village for the first time can take advantage of all Lake Village has to offer including clinics like mosaics and guitar.
 Activities like float trips down the Tippecanoe River, and sleep outs at the Gish Adventure Outpost are available for the first time.
 Warriors attend specialty workshops that challenge them to think about issues specific to their age group.

 14-15 years old.
 Campers round out their Camp Tecumseh experience in the Pathfinder unit.
 The zip line over the lake and specialty team building activities like Survivor are available.
-In addition to evening pow-wows to discuss age-specific issues, Pathfinders attend gender specific ceremonies where they learn how to be young men and women of God.
+In addition to evening passages to discuss age-specific issues, Pathfinders attend ceremonies where they learn how to be young men and women of God.
 15-year-old campers finish their time as overnight campers as Torchbearers in a special ceremony at closing campfire.

 Faith at Tecumseh

 God is First.
 The Other Person is Second.
 I’m Third.

 Camp Tecumseh YMCA is a Christian camp that welcomes kids from all backgrounds.
 It’s not our primary goal to convert kids while they are at camp.
 Instead, we believe it’s our job to plant the seeds of Christianity by providing Christian role models and exposing our campers to the core values of faith, friendship, joy, initiative, respect, and trust.